All Episodes

 In terms of the various neighborhoods and various businesses within that neighborhood, do you have training and experience as to how access to those businesses are controlled?

-So if you're in a neighborhood that is uh predominantly controlled by the specific gang, whether it be the bloods, the crypts, whatever, and you are trying to go to that neighborhood, you need to have like almost like an approval to be there.
+So if you're in a neighborhood that is predominantly controlled by the specific gang, whether it be the bloods, the crips, whoever, and you are trying to go to that neighborhood, you need to have almost like an approval to be there.

-If not, you might if you're at the wrong neighborhood, you might get approached and the repercussions could be different for every person, but point is you'll probably get confronted.
+If not, you might, if you're in the wrong neighborhood, you might get approached and the repercussions could be different for every person, but the point is, you'll probably get confronted.

-I'm showing you states triple W. Partner's coming in court today.
+I'm showing you states, triple W, hard to come into court today.

 Yes.

-It's not in position, attest to whether that accurately reflects conversations between two people that you're not a part of the terms.
+That is not in a position to attest to whether that accurately reflects conversations between two people that you cannot follow.

 Does that accurately reflect the conversations that were captured on the 9807 cell phone extraction?